vectorlink-ai/writings/entries/vectors-at-scale/ScalingVectorDatabase.md

 ## Random Sharding

-The most common technique for sharding vector databases uses _random shards_.
+One technique for sharding databases is to use _random shards_.
 This breaks-off random portions of the data-set and indexes each of these shards independently.
-The technique is widely applied, and many vector databases make use of random sharding for scaling up.
+The technique is widely applied, and some vector databases make use of random sharding for scaling up.
 This choice is often a good one due to the simplicity of the approach, the relative ease in balancing shard size, and the fact that it will scale reasonably well.

 However, it is not without down-sides.
 Random sharding removes one of the most interesting features that graph-based approximate nearest neighbour (ANN) indexes, which include the popular [HNSW](https://arxiv.org/abs/1603.09320) and [CAGRA](https://arxiv.org/abs/2308.15136), are able to give to us.
 Namely, the ability to very quickly look at approximate-nearest neighbours.
 Approximate-nearest-neighbour search over indexed vectors is extremely fast in an ANN graph.
 By contrast there is a significant overhead in searching one of these ANNs.